How I Escaped Political Correctness & You Can Too

 The books had taught me to focus on what I can control, so I decided to control my fear of politically correct gatekeepers.
 I gave myself permission to see what I see instead of spinning the truth to make the “good guys” look good and the “bad guys” look bad.
 I resolved to define the greater good for myself instead of submitting to politically correct doctrine.

-Of course it felt risky, but I learned to weigh risks authentically instead of defaulting to political correctness automatically.
+Of course it felt risky, but I learned to weigh risks authentically instead of defaulting automatically to political correctness.
 I recognized the price I was paying for political correctness, which motivated me to pay a price for escaping it.
 You too can expand your options by reconsidering the costs and benefits.

-I didn’t want to just play the same game with a different jersey.
+I didn’t want to just join a new team and follow plays called by a new coach.
 After my long struggle to escape, I didn’t want a new herd that would impose new expectations.
-This is hard because mammals seek safety in numbers and fear isolation.
+This is hard because most mammals seek safety in numbers and fear isolation.
 I learned to make peace with my inner mammal instead of relying on political correctness to do it for me.

 This risk may seem like too much for some readers, and too little for others.
 Some may think we should fight political correctness instead of just escaping it.
 Others may think departing from political correctness is not worth the risk of ruining your life.
 I chose the middle ground.
 Fighting is not for me because I wanted a change from that embattled mentality.
 And my loved ones are still in the politically correct territory so I don’t want to war on it.